 Description

-Join SAAPRI and SAAJCO for a critical conversation on civil rights, immigration policies, and community protections in this new political landscape.
-Experts and advocates will break down the changes, provide key insights, and share actionable steps to stay informed and engaged.
-This is the first session in our Engaged Communities Series, a year-long initiative focused on empowering our communities with knowledge and tools to advocate for their rights.
+On April 10, SAAPRI and SAAJCO hosted a critical conversation on civil rights, immigration policies, and community protections in this new political landscape.
+Experts and advocates broke down the changes, provided key insights, and shared actionable steps to stay informed and engaged.
+This was the first session in our Engaged Communities Series, a year-long initiative focused on empowering our communities with knowledge and tools to advocate for their rights.

-This program will critically examine the first months of the 2nd Trump presidency, focusing on the executive orders issued during this period and their real-world implications for South Asian immigrants in the United States.
-We will unpack these policies, analyze their immediate and long-term effects, and explore the legal challenges that have been or can be brought in response.
-Through this discussion, we aim to provide clarity on what these changes mean for immigrant communities and how legal strategies are shaping the fight ahead.
+This program critically examined the first months of the 2nd Trump presidency, focusing on the executive orders issued during this period and their real-world implications for South Asian immigrants in the United States.
+We unpacked these policies, analyzed their immediate and long-term effects, and explored the legal challenges that have been or can be brought in response.
+Through this discussion, we aimed to provide clarity on what these changes mean for immigrant communities and how legal strategies are shaping the fight ahead.

 Unpacking the Executive Orders

-- Breaking down the major immigration-related executive actions—what they say, what they do, and who they impact.
+- Broke down the major immigration-related executive actions—what they say, what they do, and who they impact.

 Real-World Impacts on South Asian Communities

-- Examining how these policy shifts affect South Asian visa holders, permanent residents, asylum seekers, and undocumented individuals, as well as broader community dynamics.
+- Examined how these policy shifts affect South Asian visa holders, permanent residents, asylum seekers, and undocumented individuals, as well as broader community dynamics.

 Legal Challenges and Litigation Strategies

-- Analyzing the lawsuits and legal challenges that have been filed or could be pursued to push back against restrictive immigration measures.
+- Analyzed the lawsuits and legal challenges that have been filed or could be pursued to push back against restrictive immigration measures.